American Bar Association: 2025 federal lawsuit and member targeting by the Trump administration

 The ABA released a statement on March 3, 2025, encouraging members to challenge Trump's actions that it perceives to undermine the courts and the legal profession, with more than 50 smaller bar associations joining the call for solidarity.
 While the ABA strongly condemned the Trump administration's actions; on March 25, Reuters reported that "President Donald Trump expanded his attacks on major U.S. law firms" in issuing his fourth executive order targeting a law firm in two months.

 On June 16, 2025, Susman Godfrey, an EO-targeted firm that subsequently prevailed in court, filed a lawsuit on behalf of the ABA alleging that executive orders issued against law firms, and other actions, reflect a "law firm intimidation policy" of the Trump administration, which aims "to intimidate and coerce law firms and lawyers to refrain from challenging the President or his Administration in court, or from even speaking publicly in support of policies or causes that the President does not like."
 The ABA issued a statement, in which President Bay said, "There has never been a more urgent time for the ABA to defend its members, our profession and the rule of law itself".
 On August 11, 2025, the ABA adopted a resolution in opposition to White House efforts designed to punish "lawyers, law firms, or other organizations for representing or having represented any particular client or cause disfavored by the government."

+On July 20, 2026, the U.S. Department of Justice (DOJ) requested that the court disqualify Susman Godfrey from representation of the ABA, citing a conflict of interest due to the firm having been targeted by a Trump executive order #14263, which it had successfully challenged, potentially making its lawyers key witnesses.
+The DOJ also subpoenaed 14 law firms, including Susman Godfrey, that were each targeted by, or had reached agreements with, the White House in 2025, seeking documents and depositions in its defense of the Trump administration.